splunk/splunk-sdk-javascript/README.md

 #### Create a .splunkrc convenience file

-To connect to Splunk, many of the SDK examples and unit tests take command-line arguments that specify values for the host, port, and login credentials for Splunk Enterprise.
+To connect to Splunk Enterprise, many of the SDK examples and unit tests take command-line arguments that specify values for the host, port, and login credentials for Splunk Enterprise.
 For convenience during development, you can store these arguments as key-value pairs in a text file named **.splunkrc**.
 Then, the SDK examples and unit tests use the values from the **.splunkrc** file when you don't specify them.

 >**Note**: Storing login credentials in the **.splunkrc** file is only for convenience during development.
 This file isn't part of the Splunk platform and shouldn't be used for storing user credentials for production.
 And, if you're at all concerned about the security of your credentials, enter them at the command line rather than saving them in this file.